db42/munshi/Readme.md

 Workflow 1.2

 Parse documents (PDFs) to structured CSVs.
+- For form 16, we'll use generative AI to parse.
-This will be deterministic code generated with help from generative AI.
+- This can be deterministic code for other forms generated with help from generative AI.

 ### Workflow 2: Core ITR generation and calculation engine

-This will
+This will compute the final taxes based on both new and old tax regime.

 ### Workflow 3: Review ITR